lamassu/lamassu-server/INSTALL.md

 bash bin/cert-gen.sh
 ```

+Notes:
-Note: This will create a ``.lamassu`` directory in your home directory.
+  - This will create a ``.lamassu`` directory in your home directory.
+  - The script uses the current openssl LTS version (1.0.2g) and will not work on v1.1.

 ## Set up database

 Important: lamassu-migrate currently gripes about a QueryResultError.
 Ignore this, it works anyway.
 Also, ignore Debug lines from lamassu-apply-defaults.